Alumim massacre: Attack

 At 7:45 AM, an elderly couple in the kibbutz reported that someone had broken into their home.
-The intruders were an Israeli couple, Ofek Atun and Tamar Kam, who had fled the Re'im music festival massacre and had broken into the house as they thought it had been abandoned.
+The intruders were an Israeli couple, Ofek Atun and Tamar Kam, who had fled the Nova massacre and had broken into the house as they thought it had been abandoned.
 Atun was killed and Kam was wounded after defenders of the kibbutz responded, mistook them for militants, and shot them.
 Meanwhile, near the kibbutz along Route 232, the artillery officer stopped a Yasam police unit heading south, just before they ran into a large militant force, with many concentrated at the kibbutz packing house and firing at the road.
 A battle ensured which lasted between 20 and 30 minutes.
 Many militants were killed along with a Yasam officer, Ran Gvili, whose body was subsequently captured and taken to Gaza.
 Once the battle subsided, there was a lull in the fighting.
 Members of the security team continued going house to house in search of militants but at that point it was widely thought that the attack had been contained.

 At about 9:20 AM, another group of militants was seen penetrating through a break in the fence and moving towards the residences of kibbutz members through a recreational area.
 Members of the security team as well as Ohad Braverman rushed to take positions blocking the militants' entry to the residences.
 In the subsequent exchange of fire, two militants were killed, one of whom was found to be a commander in possession of documents describing the attack plans, and two security team members were wounded.
 At this point the militants were prevented from entering the area where the remaining kibbutz civilians lived.

 Intense fighting continued, with the combatants only separated by around 40–50 meters.
 Between 9:30 and 9:45 AM, a Wolf Armoured Vehicle carrying Israel Border Police officers arrived and briefly assisted in transporting some of the defenders from the front gate to the place of fighting near the recreational area, taking heavy fire while doing so, before it left after being dispatched to Kfar Aza.
 At this point, the security team members had poorer cover than the militants, who had taken positions behind concrete barriers.
 The kibbutz defenders rushed from place to place, shooting and taking cover.
 At least one more militant was killed in the fighting.
 The situation for the defenders became increasingly desperate, with three wounded, much of their ammunition expended, and militants seen roaming freely around the perimeter fence.
 However, seemingly deterred by the fierceness of the defense they encountered and the death of their commander, the militants abandoned their attack on the residences and began moving towards easier targets.
 They subsequently attacked the foreign workers' residences and nearby buildings and storehouses.
 While the defenders were successful at keeping militants from accessing the kibbutz living quarters, they failed to prevent the attack on the foreign workers' quarters, which were closer to where the fence was breached.